porkandbeans/tf2_server/README.md

 ### IF YOU WANNA COPY THIS
 DON'T clone the repo, find a guide somewhere else for setting up a TF2 server.
 Get it to hello world, and then copy over these files into your tf folder/directory.

+YOU WILL NEED METAMOD AND SOURCEMOD INSTALLED AND SET UP BEFORE USING THE PLUGINS

 rename server_copy.cfg to server.cfg, and MODIFY it in notepad or a text editor or something to change stuff like your RCON password, server name, etc etc

 CHECK .gitignore FOR MAPS THAT I HAVE EXCLUDED - SOME OF THEM WERE TOO BIG